-During the study phase, as the mission's concept is more clearly defined, requirements in the preliminary DSA are revised.
-The resulting documentation of services and costs become the DSA to be signed by appropriate Project and Network representatives.
-DSA's identify all mission operations requirements, including those provided by non-DSMS sources, becoming a source of end-to-end operations information and documenting any cost analyses leading to the selection of non-DSMS services.
+During the concept study phase (Phase-A or Step-2), as the mission's concept is more clearly defined, requirements in the letter will be revised.
+The resulting documentation of services and costs will be captured in the DSN Service Agreement (DSA) to be signed by appropriate Project and Network representatives by CDR.
+The DSA will identify all mission services, including those provided by non-DSN sources, becoming a source of end-to-end operations information and documenting any cost analyses leading to the selection of non-IND services.